concord-consortium/collaborative-learning/docs/annotations.md

 #### `getObjectDefaultOffsets` (optional)
 By default, annotations are attached to the center of a target object.
 Defining this function allows the default position of the annotation anchor to be adjusted based on the obect.
 The function takes the usual `objectId` and optional `objectType`, and should return an MST `OffsetModel` (see `clue-object.ts`), which specifies a `dx` and `dy` with respect to the object's center.
 Note that offsets are generally bounded by the object's bounding box, so you should make sure `dx` and `dy` are within this rectangle.

+#### `getObjectNodeRadii` (optional)
+For small objects, such as numberline points or xy plot dots, the default node size might be so big that the node blocks the add annotation button, preventing the user from adding multiple annotations.
+Defining `getObjectNodeRadii` allows for a custom sized node.
+The function takes an `objectId` and optional `objectType` and should return an object which cotains `centerRadius` and `highlightRadius`. `kSmallAnnotationNodeRadius / 2` and `kSmallAnnotationNodeRadius` are good values for these, respectively.

 ### Updates to `registerTileContentInfo`
 All tiles have a `tile-registration.ts` file, where certain basic information about the tile is defined.